sumnerevans/sumnerevans.com/content/posts/travel/2022-playa-del-carmen-mexico/index.md

 poorly since the last retreat, suggested ideas about what we wanted change about the company, and a listed questions we wanted to discuss.

-{{< figure
-      src="./images/retro.jpg"
-      link="./images/retro.jpg"
-      target="_blank"
+{{<figure
+  src="images/retro.jpg"
-      title="Brad leading our retrospective meeting"
-      caption="The views were stunning during our retrospective meeting and, occasionally, we had a good insight 😂"
+  title="Brad leading our retrospective meeting" caption="The views were stunning during our retrospective meeting and, occasionally, we had a good insight 😂"
 >}}

 On Tuesday, we had a team vision meeting outside on the patio.
 Eric laid out our vision (which at a macro level hasn't changed since Montreal), and discussed some specifics about what that will look like over the next few months.

-{{< figure
-      src="./images/vision-meeting.jpg"
-      link="./images/vision-meeting.jpg"
-      target="_blank"
+{{<figure
+  src="images/vision-meeting.jpg"
   title="Eric laying out the vision for Beeper" caption="It was a good thing the patio was covered, because it rained some during the meeting"
 >}}

 Throughout the week, we had a combination of normal work tasks and ad hoc